yangmanST/graph_storage/README.md

 # graph_storage

+## Environment Setup
+Setup:
+* . clone the project with the command "git clone https://github.com/yangmanST/graph_storage.git"
+* . install python dependencies:just install -dependencies
+* . deploy the [benchmark](https://github.com/kuzeko/graph-databases-testsuite):deploy the benchmark in the linux ,the installation process is detailed in the benchmark link above.

-## Background
+## Dataset
-We design an active auto-estimator to implement the graph storage solution.
-Considering the complex characteristics of evaluation task, we carefully design the feature engineering, including graph data features, graph workload features and graph storage solution.
-Our model could be used to evaluate which one is the best storage solution incertain graph and workload.
-In the experiment, we utilize two open source graph datasets in micro-benchmark  to train models(SCNN,DCNN,GRU),which are Freebase and LDBC datasets.
+* .
+Graph datasets:In the experiment, we utilize two open source graph datasets in micro-benchmark  to train models(SCNN,DCNN,GRU),which are Freebase and LDBC datasets.Download the datasets from 放链接.The datasets are put in the corresponding directory of benchmark above.
+* .
+Feature vector datasets:After the coding phase,the related datasets need to be put in the directory "pre_data/src/pre_data/ve/".

-## Experiments
+## labeling
-Our experiments are conducted on the Ubuntu 18.04 with 8G memory and 80G disk.
-The deep classfier is trained with CPU and 8G memory.
+Package [preprocesing](https://github.com/yangmanST/graph_storage/blob/master/pre_data) into a jar package, and then run in the ubuntu shell with the command "java -jar pre_data.jar" to label the sample.Our experiments are conducted on the Ubuntu 18.04 with 8G memory and 80G disk.

+## Train & Test
+The deep classfier is trained with CPU and 8G memory. train phase:the main program responsible for training and evaluation is [classify.py](https://github.com/yangmanST/graph_storage/tree/master/cost_evalution/classify.py).The train process is realized by the function "first_train" test phase:the function "retrain1" realizes the test phase
+cross-validation: the function "k_test" realizes the cross-validation

 ## Code introduction
 Dataset description: